awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 When you are finished, type `exit` or press `CTRL-d` to exit the CLI pod.

-When you are finished with the CLI pod you can remove it by running:
+If you no longer need the CLI pod you can remove it by running:

 ```bash
 kubectl delete pod cli-cmd-shell